MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-create-jobs.md

 The layer structure enables you to divide the job into smaller tasks, and therefore use more specific details in budgeting, quotes, and registration.
 In addition, it gives you insight into how a job is progressing.
 For example, you can track whether you are meeting designated milestones or if you are on target to meet budget expectations.

-> [!NOTE]
+> [!TIP]
->   The **New Job** action on the **Project Manager** Role Center launches an assisted setup that guides you through the steps of creating a job with integrated tasks and planning lines.
+> Choose the **New Job** action on the **Project Manager** Role Centre to launch an assisted setup guide that takes you through the steps of creating a job with integrated tasks and planning lines.
 The following procedure describes how to perform the steps manually.
+For an example of how to create a job manually, see [Video: How to create a job in Dynamics 365 Business Central](https://www.youtube.com/watch?v=VqaPWr7BWmw).

 ## <a name="to-create-a-job-card"></a>To create a job card
 You create a job card and then create job task lines and job planning lines for it.